 Opportunity Internship Program: Work Experience Opens Doors

 The value of work experience in youth development has been well documented.
 The challenge is how to systematically connect youth with those work experiences.
-The Opportunity Internship program has connected over 600 youth to employers in a five regions in the state.
+While in operation, the Opportunity Internship program connected over 600 youth to employers in a five regions in the state.
 See below and to the right for more information.

 Work-integrated learning experiences can range from in-class presentations by a professional or industry representative to a job shadowing and mentoring to a 90-hour paid internship.
 The Workforce Board has worked with the Governor’s office and the Legislature to design a statewide work-integrated learning system.
 Learn more about this policy initiative.

 - Targets high-demand occupations paying at least $30,000 annually.

 - Connected to guidance and counseling and CTE Programs of Study.

 - Serves low-income public school students grades 10-12; qualify for free-and reduced lunch.